Fate of entanglement in one-dimensional fermion liquid with coherent particle loss

-Now we come to the real many-body problem.
-To calculate the entanglement entropy with spatial bipartion, we use the correlation matrix method developed in Ref.\cite{peschel_calculation_2003,peschel_reduced_2009,chung_density-matrix_2001}, since the wick theorem still holds for non-hermitian and open systems\cite{herviou_entanglement_2019,chen_entanglement_2021,maity_growth_2020,sharma_landauer_2015}.
-However, calculating it in Hilbert space is exponentially complexity in terms of computation.
-Considering the non-interacting nature and quadratic form of the Liouvillian, we can actually still take the single-particle picture to describe the many body problem and note that the single-particle density matrix is not trace normalizing to 1.
-The entanglement Hamiltonian is still writen as quardratic form and hence can be simultaneously diagonalized.
-Thus, the reduced (biorthogonal\cite{brody_biorthogonal_2013}) density matrix is $\tilde{\rho}_{t}=\text{exp}\left(\sum_{\alpha}\varepsilon_{\alpha}(t)a_{\alpha}^{\dagger}a_{\alpha}\right)\not\mathcal{Z}_{0}$, where $\mathcal{Z}_{0}$ is the partition function as well as the normalization factor with $\text{Tr}\tilde{\rho}_{0}=1$.
-We prepare the $t=0$ ground state as the half-filling of real energy band.
-The von Neumann entropy is expressed by
+To calculate the entanglement entropy of a many-body system with spatial bipartition, we employ the correlation matrix method developed in Refs. \cite{peschel_calculation_2003,peschel_reduced_2009,chung_density-matrix_2001}.
+Despite the complexity of the problem, the Wick theorem still holds \cite{herviou_entanglement_2019,chen_entanglement_2021,maity_growth_2020,sharma_landauer_2015}.
+Owing to the quadratic form of the Liouvillian, we can describe the problem using a single-particle picture, noting that the single-particle density matrix $\tilde{\rho}_{t}$ is not trace-normalized to 1.
+The entanglement Hamiltonian can still be written as a quadratic form and can therefore be simultaneously diagonalized.
+Thus, the reduced (biorthogonal \cite{brody_biorthogonal_2013}) density matrix can be expressed as $\tilde{\rho}_{t}=\text{exp}\left(\sum_{\alpha}\varepsilon_{\alpha}(t)a_{\alpha}^{\dagger}a_{\alpha}\right)/\mathcal{Z}_{0}$, where $\mathcal{Z}_{0}$ is the partition function and the normalization factor, and it satisfies $\text{Tr}\tilde{\rho}_{0}=1$.
+The particle loss in real space is reflected by the vanishing non-trivial mid-gap entanglement energies $\varepsilon_{\alpha}$.
+We initialize the ground state of the system at $t=0$ with half-filling of the real energy band.
+The entropy is expressed by

-where $C_{\sigma}(t)$ are the eigenvalues of the reduced correlation matrix $\tilde{\rho}_{t}$, and $\mathcal{Z}_{t}=\mathcal{Z}_{0}\text{Tr}\tilde{\rho}_{t}$.
+where $C_{\sigma}(t)$ are the eigenvalues of the reduced correlation matrix $\tilde{\mathcal{C}}(t)$, and $\mathcal{Z}_{t}=\mathcal{Z}_{0}\text{Tr}\tilde{\rho}_{t}$.